FranciscoBarreira/MovieNight/README.md

 - Bootstrap for quick HTML mobile first design

-- Cloudinary for online image storage
+- AWS storage

-- dbdiagram for the models diagram
+- drawsql for the models diagram

 - W3C CSS Validator to validate CSS

 - W3C Markup Validator to validate HTML

-- Codebeautify to make HTML and CSS easier to read
+- jshint for javascript validation

+- pep8 for python validation

+- crispyforms for forms

+- Stripe for payments

+- PostgreSQL as a heroku database

 ## features
 <a name="features"></a>
 ------

-### Top Page
+### Home Page
-<a name="top-page"></a>
+<a name="home-page"></a>

 At the top of the page lies there is a navbar with a short welcome message and the Home/Signup/Login options.
 If the user is already logged in, the options change to Home/Sign out.
 Below, there is an background image with the Metagaming name and logo.